Ravanasura: Critical response

-123Telugu gave 2.75 out of 5 stars and wrote "Ravanasura is a partly engaging crime thriller that relies heavily on the performance of Mass Maharaja Ravi Teja.
-The actor played a role that has variations, and the first hour of the movie leaves one wanting for more.
-But the way the second half is executed is underwhelming and the key twist disappoints big time."
 Neeshita Nyayapati of The Times of India rated the film 2 out of 5 stars and wrote "Ravanasura has moments where it feels like it could be much more than a lukewarm attempt at a thriller.
 But those moments are so few and far in between".
 Janani K of India Today rated the film 2 out of 5 stars and wrote "There are many logical loopholes in the film and termed the murders in the film as "senseless with no logic".

 Raghu Bandi of The Indian Express rated the film 2 out of 5 stars and wrote "Director Sudhir Varma fails to sustain the narrative as action takes over intrigue and suspense."
 Sakshi Post rated the film 2 out of 5 stars and wrote "Ravanasura had a lot of scope for story development.
 The half-baked story comes with poor execution.
 Don't go with expectations.
 Watch it only if you are a fan of Ravi Teja."
-Sreeju Sudhakaran of LatestLY gave 2 out of 5 stars and wrote "Mass Maharaja's Ravanasura is just another stretched-out problematic revenge thriller tailored for his fan that is feebly masked by the lead character's antagonistic persona.
-Ravi Teja's fans might enjoy his onscreen antics, but even then an illogical, predictable screenplay and a stretched runtime proves to be the Ravanas in this tale."